- Super comfy

 That being said, expect to have some overheating issues.
 For me, this wasn’t ever a big problem, as I made sure to limit the duration of my trail runs, and rest intermittently over the course of the entire trek.

-Thankfully the Ortholite liner provides extra cushioning along with bacteria and odor prevention in case overheating leads to sweating.
+Thankfully the Ortholite liner provides extra cushioning along with bacteria and odour prevention in case overheating leads to sweating.

 Surprisingly, the drop on the Waver Rider 20 GTX is very high at roughly12mm.
 Personally, I have noticed that shoes with higher heals provide less lateral stability.
 This is even the case when running on flat terrain, let alone through trails.